 Marshfield - Plainfield is a very small town located in the state of Vermont.
 With a population of 4,297 people and just one neighborhood, Marshfield - Plainfield is the 43rd largest community in Vermont.
-Marshfield - Plainfield has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Marshfield - Plainfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Marshfield - Plainfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marshfield - Plainfield is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Marshfield - Plainfield who work in management occupations (12.58%), teaching (7.94%), and healthcare suport services (7.08%).